Brian-MacCurtin/Data-Analyst-Practice/README.md

 *Table 7: The Average Salaries of the Top 15 Demanded Skills*

-- Of the top 15 demanded skills, aws has the highest aveerage salary
+- Of the top 15 demanded skills, aws has the highest average salary

 - Python tops the lists of programming languages in terms of average salary